Trade Gold Trading

 What's Difference Between the Maximum Leverage & the Leverage Used?

-However, you should note that there is a difference between maximum trading leverage ( gold trading leverage given by your trading broker which is the highest leverage you can trade with if you choose to) & used xauusd trading leverage ( gold leverage based on the lots you have opened/open trade transactions).
+However, you should note that there is a difference between maximum trading leverage ( gold trading leverage given by your broker which is the highest leverage you as a trader can trade with if you choose to) & used xauusd trading leverage ( gold leverage based on the lots you have opened/open trade positions).
 One is the online broker's (Maximum Leverage) and the other is gold trader's (Used Leverage).
-To explain this trading used leverage & maximum trading leverage concept we will use the trading example above:
+To explain this trading used leverage & maximum leverage concept we will use the trading example above:

-If your online broker has given you 100:1 Max Leverage, but you only open a trade position of $10,000 dollars then Used Leverage is:
+If your online broker has assigned you 100:1 Maximum Leverage Option, but you only open a trade position of $10,000 then Used Leverage is:

 $10,000: $1,000 (your money)